AnGelXoG/Toxic-Dotfiles/README.md

  - *Color Terminal*
 - *Termux Color*

-simple dotfiles where I will wait for different themes with their respective set.
+simple dotfiles where I will place for different themes with their respective set.

 anyone could contribute to the dotfiles.